waynegraham/registry.clir.org/_projects/2014-the-lehigh-valley-of-pennsylvania-the-intersection-.md

 ---
 layout: project
-title: "The Lehigh Valley of Pennsylvania: The Intersection of Politics, Industry, Culture and the Environment"
+title: The Lehigh Valley of Pennsylvania: The Intersection of Politics, Industry, Culture and the Environment
 ---